marcelosofth/es-theme-CRT-Modern-Dark/README.md

 CRT-Modern-Dark is the perfect theme if you’re tired of visual clutter and color schemes that look like a kids' party arcade cabinet.
 Try something minimalist, sophisticated, and pleasing—both in terms of navigation and its sleek dark aesthetic—that reflects impeccable taste.

-CRT-Modern-Dark supports the major systems used in Batocera, including new ones that lack official support elsewhere—such as Nintendo Switch, Game Music Emulator, Nes3D, Mega Drive MD+, ZX Spectrum NEXT, AmigaVision, Teknoparrot, and more.
+CRT-Modern-Dark supports the major systems used in Batocera, including new ones that lack official support elsewhere—such as Nintendo Switch, Game Music Emulator, Nes3D, Mega Drive MD+, ZX Spectrum NEXT, AmigaVision, Teknoparrot, and more ^_^

 ![Interface do Arcade](screenshots/Arcade_1.png)
 ![Interface do Arcade](screenshots/Arcade_2.png)